Jon Stryker: Art museums

+From 2018 to 2021, Stryker served on the board of the Museum of Contemporary Art in Los Angeles.

 Political contributions

 In August 2006, Stryker formed the political action committee Coalition for Progress to fund the election campaigns of Michigan Senate and Michigan House of Representatives district candidates, particularly from the Democratic Party.
 Stryker personally contributed $4.7 million to the PAC.

 The Coalition for Progress paid for significant advertising in the 2006 Michigan gubernatorial election in support of Jennifer Granholm, who was re-elected as Governor of Michigan over Republican opponent Dick DeVos.

 In August 2012, Stryker donated $325,000 to the nonprofit group Freedom to Marry Minnesota, which helped to organize the defeat of a referendum that would have placed a state constitutional ban on same-sex marriage in Minnesota.
 In 2013, Minnesota became the 12th state to legalize same-sex marriage in the United States.

 Personal life

 Stryker married his long-time partner Slobodan Randjelović in December 2016.
 He has two children from a previous marriage.

 He lives in New York City and maintains a home in New York state's Hudson River Valley.

 He previously owned a Mediterranean-style house in Palm Beach, Florida, designed by famed American architect Marion Sims Wyeth.
 The house, built in 1924, features a west-facing facade that has been designated a historic landmark since 1990.
 In June 2010, Stryker expanded the property where the house sits by purchasing an adjoining ocean-access lot that included the former residence of Jimmy Buffett and Jane Buffett for $18.5 million.

 Stryker also owns multiple properties in his native Kalamazoo, and is credited with built-space revitalization efforts in the city.
 He unknowingly purchased the commercial building that once housed his grandfather's Orthopedic Frame Co., which eventually became Stryker Corp., before learning of the building's origins in 2003.

 Stryker maintains a home in Garrison, New York, along the Hudson River.
 In June 2013, Stryker purchased the 129-acre property and placed it under a conservation easement to protect against any future development of the riverfront land.
 The property's parking area and extensive network of trails, including on-foot access to the Hudson River, is managed by the Open Space Institute and is open to the public, with the exception of a 21-acre residential area.

-He briefly owned an apartment in the Time Warner Center in New York City's Columbus Circle before selling it 2007.
+He briefly owned an apartment in the Time Warner Center in New York City's Columbus Circle before selling it in 2007.